 - Implementing safeguarding policies for vulnerable adults or children

-- Writing and preparing care plans for each individual
+- Writing and preparing care plans for individuals

-- Monitoring and evaluating patients and keeping records of their progress
+- Monitoring and evaluating individuals and keeping records of their progress

-- Advocating for patient rights and keeping up to date with relevant legislation
+- Advocating for vulnerable people’s rights and keeping up to date with relevant legislation

 - Making changes to people's homes so they can live as independently as possible

-- Referring patients to relevant community resources and organisations (e.g. legal aid)
+- Referring individuals to relevant community resources and organisations (e.g. legal aid)

-Social workers are advocates and guardians for people with social, health or interpersonal issues.
-Rather than providing direct care, they safeguard, assess, support and help people in need to resolve the issues that impact their life.
-To do this efficiently, they liaise with other health and social care professionals and local authorities, such as child social services and counsellors, to ensure that the appropriate support is in place for each case.
-As a result, social workers are rarely office-based and can spend their day travelling from hospitals to care homes, schools to patients’ houses.
-This makes the career ideal for anyone who wants to make a positive difference to people’s lives, whilst having a varied workday every day.
+Social Workers are rarely office-based and can spend their day travelling from hospitals to care homes, schools to service users’ houses.
+This makes the career ideal for anyone who wants to make a positive difference in people’s lives, whilst having a varied workday every day.

-Like in any profession, there is room for career progression and development.
-Often, this comes in the form of developing a specialism, and there are many different areas of care that social workers can specialise in, such as:
+Like in any profession, there is room for career progression and development when you become a Social Worker.
+UK residents should know that often, this comes in the form of developing a specialism, and there are many different areas of care that Social Workers can specialise in, such as: